 Though a drug and alcohol policy alone does not make a social enterprise, the resources put into helping employees get off and stay off drugs and alcohol contributes to the well-being of Australian society.
 In other words, helping workers live substance free lives through an investment of business resources might be one component of the larger work of the organisation.2 It is not necessary to strictly follow a social enterprise model to do good things for Australia.
 It is only necessary to have a social enterprise component that drives quality business performance.

 An important component of successful drug and alcohol programs is the quality of testing supplies and equipment used by the employer.
-CMM Technology has what employers need to administer the drug and alcohol testing program, including high quality products like the DDS2 Saliva Drug Testing System and the Alcosense Precision Breathalyser.
+CMM Technology has what employers need to administer their drug and alcohol testing program.

 - Social Ventures Australia and Parramatta City Council. (n.d.).
 A business planning guide for socail enterprises - Putting the pieces together.
 Retrieved from Social Ventures Australia: http://bit.ly/1d8ZMjW.